mali5820k/Cobralyth/README.md

 ## Goals and Aspirations:
 ### Primary Goals:
-- Solving the loss of information of length and size with arrays when passed as function arguments.
+- Solving the loss of length and size information with arrays when passed as function arguments.
 - Default data-structures (dynamic lists, maps, and sets).
 - Simplifying dereferencing symbols (right-arrow vs dot operator) to just the dot operator.
 - [MECC](#mecc-overview), a non-blocking memory-management model with automatic single-ownership enforcement for memory reclamation, done at compile time to prevent cyclic references conflicting with memory reclamation at runtime.